ind4mnl4t0r/PC-Detoxer-PrayerEdition/README.md

 You can do a good parenting to your kids by making them pray on time!

 Using the program is very simple and clear.
-- Install the program
+- _Install the program_
-- Create a user account
+- _Create a user account_
-- Update it by Selecting the country and the city you are in
+- _Update it by Selecting the country and the city you are in_
-- That's it!
+- _That's it!_

 Side Notes.
-- Creating a user account is one-time action!
+- _Creating a user account is one-time action!_
-- You NEED that username and password to update and exit the program!
+- _You NEED that username and password to update and exit the program!_
-- KEEP THE USERNAME AND PASSWORD HIDDEN FROM YOUR KIDS (if you're using this as a parenting tool)
+- _KEEP THE USERNAME AND PASSWORD HIDDEN FROM YOUR KIDS (if you're using this as a parenting tool)_

-WARNING.
+**WARNING!**
-- Please avoid using PC-Detoxer if you are working in a office like a Police Station, Hospital, Bank, Fire Station or even when working from home etc...
+**- _Please avoid using PC-Detoxer if you are working in a office like an Police Station, Hospital, Bank, Fire Station or even when working from home etc...
-Since it's going to distract your work due to the automated lock!
+Since it's going to distract your work due to the automated lock!_**

 ## Features in Detail